- Privacy Notice

-emh group is a non-asset owning parent company, with two largely ring-fenced functional divisions: EMH Housing and Regeneration Limited, trading under the name emh homes, which is a Registered Provider regulated by the Regulator of Social Housing, and EMH Care and Support whose regulated activities fall within the remit of the Care Quality Commission.
+emh is a non-asset owning parent company, with two largely ring fenced functional divisions: emh Housing and Regeneration Limited, trading under the name emh, which is a Registered Provider regulated by the Regulator of Social Housing and emh Care and Support whose regulated activities fall within the remit of the Care Quality Commission.

 - To keep your data safe and secure